Skip to content

 A new message tile is created and the button to send the message is labeled according to the entered logical name.

-When the hover on a Clipboard Message some options for modifcations get visible
+When you hover over a Clipboard Message, some options for modifications become visible.

 A closer look at the topic subscription bar: